phyloref/clade-ontology/README.md

 We are currently working on a complete workflow that would allow us to [merge separate PHYX files into a single Clade Ontology] available as a single OWL file available for individual download.

+## Previous iterations of this code

+We initially developed the Clade Ontology in Python before replacing it with a Node.js-based library.
+That earlier iteration has been tagged as [v0.1] in this repository and is additionally [available from Github as a release].

 [Web Ontology Language (OWL)]: https://en.wikipedia.org/wiki/Web_Ontology_Language
 [MIT license]: ./LICENSE
 [Node.js]: http://nodejs.org/